 Variability in Interpretation

-Responses can differ depending on how individuals interpret the questions.
-Cultural background, language nuance, and current emotional state all influence outcomes.
-As a result, test results should be viewed as starting points rather than definitive answers.
+Responses can differ based on how you read the questions.
+Cultural background, language nuance, and current emotional state all shape outcomes.
+Therefore, view test results as starting points rather than definitive answers.

 Importance of Follow-Up

-Following an online test, the next step should be consultation with a neurodiversity-affirming clinician.
-A professional can discuss results, provide context, and guide individuals toward further evaluation or supportive therapies.
-Without this step, people risk misunderstanding their results or missing opportunities for validation and connection.
+After taking an online test, the next step should be a consultation with a neurodiversity-affirming clinician.
+A professional can discuss your results, provide context, and guide you toward further evaluation or supportive therapies.

 The Role of Professional Evaluation